 - Affordability: Addressing the cost of high-speed internet subscriptions is a core challenge for the state to implement internet for all.
 The division is concerned about the continuity of the Affordable Connectivity Program (ACP) and the risk that the program will run out of funding.
 Enrollment in the program enables the most vulnerable families in the state to afford internet access.
 An end to the ACP will leave tens of thousands of families without access to the internet.
 Governor Cooper wants to ensure the continuity of this program and feels a deep commitment to these families.
-The division encourages the federal government to provide consistent, uninterrupted funding for the ACP. - Legislative or regulatory barriers: In 2011, the N.C.
+The temporary funding nature of the ACP, coupled with the requirement for BEAD participants to participate in ACP, puts providers and enrolled residents in an uncertain position.
+The division encourages the federal government to provide consistent, uninterrupted funding for the ACP.
+North Carolina cannot achieve digital equity without addressing the high cost of a high-speed internet subscription. - Legislative or regulatory barriers: In 2011, the N.C.
 General Assembly enacted the Level Playing Field Act, which places limits on and establishes requirements for local governments seeking to provide broadband service.
 Since its enactment no local government has met the requirements of the statute to provide broadband service to its residents.
 Proponents argue it is the public policy of the state to prohibit the state or subdivisions of the state from directly or indirectly engaging in competition with the private sector.
 The result is a limit on the number of options available for broadband service, particularly in areas where the private sector is not providing adequate, affordable service.
 Several municipalities were grandfathered and allowed to continue service with certain geographical restrictions.
 (NCGS 160A-340)